BornAgainCoder7/codeclub-guide/README.md

 - **Solutions to common challenges** like balancing skill levels, finding session ideas, or sustaining motivation
 - **Resources and links** to existing materials and community examples

-It's a living document—contributions, adaptations, and improvements are always welcome.
+It's a living document!
+Any contributions or improvements are always welcome (see [CONTRIBUTING](CONTRIBUTING.md)) .

 ## Related Resources